Felted Wool Vest

 The result is this wonderfully flowing Felted Wool Vest.
 It has no seams, just two cuts, a couple of tucks and a pair of folds.
 A rectangle of wool, minimally manipulated, is turned into a sweeping wrap-of-a-vest with petal-like folds that gently cascade around you.

-The natural raw edges of Mary Flanagan's felted wool are highlighted by Gumnut's subtly rustic Tulips needlepoint yarn.
+The natural raw edges of Dorr Mill's wool are highlighted by Gumnut's subtly rustic Tulips needlepoint yarn.
 One hundred percent mohair, the sweet, fuzzy texture of Tulips is a perfect complement to the untouched beauty of Dorr Mill's Wool Yardage.
 Together they are magic!

 To make one 36-inch by 56-inch rectangular vest, measuring 14 inches across the back: